adwaitya/CSS-interview-questions/positionREADME.md

 If the closest parent element is not positioned, it is positioned relative to the next parent element that is positioned.
 If there's no positioned ancestor element, it is positioned relative to the <html> element.

+Why to use: Use when to position element according to parent element

 ## fixed
 A fixed position element is positioned relative to the viewport, or the browser window itself.
 The viewport doesn’t change when the window is scrolled, so a fixed positioned element will stay right where it is when the page is scrolled.

 This might be used for something like a navigation bar that you want to remain visible at all times regardless of the pages scroll position.
 The concern with fixed positioning is that it can cause situations where the fixed element overlaps content such that is is inaccessible.
 The trick is having enough space to avoid that, and tricks like this.

+Why to use: Use when you want the header to be fixed on the top of the viewport.

 ## sticky
 Sticky positioning is really unique!
 A sticky element will just sit there like a static element, but as you scroll past it, if it’s parent element has room (usually: extra height) the sticky element will behave as if it’s fixed until that parent element is out of room.
 It sounds weird in words like that, but it’s easy to see what’s happening

+Why to use: When you want something to stick after a certain click like Buy Now, Login.